Tideland Signal: History

 In June 2012, Rock Hill Capital closed a majority recapitalization of Tideland.
 In 2016, Rock Hill sold Tideland to Xylem, a water technology company.
 In June 2020, Xylem announced that Tideland has ceased operations.

-In September 2020, Orga Signal, a Netherlands-based provider of marine navigational aids, announce that it has bought some of Tideland's intellectual property and product design assets.
-In April 2021, Orga Signal announced that it will continue the production of the Tideland product portfolio from the original facility in Houston.
+In September 2020, Orga Signal, a Netherlands-based provider of marine navigational aids, announced that it had bought some of Tideland's intellectual property and product design assets.
+In April 2021, Orga Signal announced that it would continue the production of the Tideland product portfolio from the original facility in Houston.